-- 1. You were a resident of Arizona for the whole year (January 1, 2021, to December 31, 2021). - You were either 65 or older by December 31, 2021, or if you were under age 65, you were receiving Title 16 Supplemental Security Income (SSI) payments during 2021.
+- 1. You were a resident of Arizona for the whole year (January 1, 2022, to December 31, 2022). - 2.
+You were either 65 or older by December 31, 2022, or if you were under age 65, you were receiving Title 16 Supplemental Security Income (SSI) payments during 2022.
 (You must meet only one of these requirements.)
+Even though you must meet only one of these requirements, the date of birth is required for every Form 140PTC.
+Enter your date of birth in Box 79.

-NOTE: If a taxpayer's 65th birthday was January 1, 2022 (born 1/1/57), that person would be considered to be age 65 at the end of 2021 for federal income tax purposes and likewise for Arizona income tax purposes.
+NOTE: If a taxpayer's 65th birthday was January 1, 2023 (born 1/1/58), that person would be considered to be age 65 at the end of 2022 for federal income tax purposes and likewise for Arizona income tax purposes.

 - 3. Your total household income was less than \$3,751 if you lived alone.
 If others lived with you, your total household income was less than \$5,501. - 4.
-You paid property taxes or rent on your main home in Arizona during 2021.
-You may also have paid both property taxes and rent for the whole year of 2021.
-If you only paid rent during 2021, you must have rented for the whole year.
+You paid property taxes or rent on your main home in Arizona during 2022.
+You may also have paid both property taxes and rent for the whole year of 2022.
+If you only paid rent during 2022, you must have rented for the whole year.
 You also meet this requirement if one of the following applies:

 - You were a resident of a nursing home in Arizona.
 The nursing home was subject to and paid property taxes.
 You used your social security or other personal funds to pay the nursing home. - You were a shareholder of a cooperative corporation in Arizona.
-The unit that you lived in was your main home during 2021. - You were a member of a condominium association in Arizona.
-Your unit was your main home during 2021.
+The unit that you lived in was your main home during 2022. - You were a member of a condominium association in Arizona.
+Your unit was your main home during 2022. - You are not filing Form 140EZ.
+You cannot claim the property tax credit on Form 140EZ.
+You cannot complete and mail a separate Form 140PTC to claim that credit, if filing form 140EZ.
+To claim this credit, you must file using either Form 140 or Form 140A.